A Narrowband Fully-Analog Multi-Antenna Transmitter: Idealized analog hardware realization

 so the split ratio is controlled by a single tunable differential phase $\delta=2\alpha$.

-\paragraph*{Fanout-mode operation with a matched idle input} In the state-preparation operating mode, Lemma~\ref{lem:zero_input_property} implies that the second input to each embedded $2\times2$ splitter is identically zero (no incident wave).
+In the state-preparation operating mode, Lemma~\ref{lem:zero_input_property} implies that the second input to each embedded $2\times2$ splitter is identically zero (no incident wave).
 In hardware, we enforce this by terminating the corresponding idle input port in a matched load ($Z_0$), so reflections are suppressed and the cell operates in the fanout regime of Lemma~\ref{lem:splitting}.
 Consequently, each internal node requires only a \emph{single} tunable control $\delta_{\ell,i}=2\alpha_{\ell,i}$ to set the split ratio.

+\begin{remark} In the ideal model the terminated idle inputs carry (exactly) zero power in the fanout operating regime, so these terminations do not dissipate signal power; under non-ideal isolation/coupler imbalance, leakage into the terminations contributes an additional loss term that is absorbed into $g(\bm\eta)$ in Section~\ref{sec:nonideal_framework}. \end{remark}